agenticbuddy/claude_commands/README.md

-# Aira Framework
+# Strategy:CC Framework

 A comprehensive framework for managing Claude AI agents, workflows, and commands through markdown-based configurations.
 This repository provides a structured approach to organizing Claude Code's work through specialized agents and intelligent command parsing.

 ## 🎯 Overview

-Aira Framework transforms Claude into a team of specialized agents, each with focused expertise and clear responsibilities.
+Strategy:CC Framework transforms Claude into a team of specialized agents, each with focused expertise and clear responsibilities.
 Through natural language commands, you can orchestrate complex workflows, manage projects, and leverage domain-specific knowledge from 30+ pre-configured specialist agents.

 ## ✨ Features